90% OFF

 Set a daily profit cap.
 If your target is $500/day, stop trading once you hit it to avoid one day dominating your total.

 Track your trading days in a spreadsheet or journal.
-Do not guess whether you have 8 days.
+Make sure you have 5 trading days between payouts.

 Plan your withdrawal amount before requesting.
 Use the payout calculator to see your exact maximum.

 Build a buffer above the safety net.
-Do not withdraw the absolute maximum on early payouts.
+Do not withdraw the absolute maximum.

 Read the full Apex Trader Funding rules guide at least once so you understand how every rule connects.